WE WILL BE CLOSED ON THURSDAY, JULY 26TH.

 Caboose has begun construction on its new Mosaic District location, transforming a 6,000 square-foot warehouse into an environmentally sustainable brewpub.
-The new location is scheduled to open in late 2017, and will be on the southwest corner of Lee Highway and Eskridge Road.
+The new location is scheduled to open in late spring 2018, and will be on the southwest corner of Lee Highway and Eskridge Road.
 Click here to learn more details.